abdulwahidgul24085/Quiz-App/README.md

 How to attempt this challenge:

 1) Clone this repo
-2) Create a new branch with your name.
-3) Solve the challenge
+2) Solve the challenge
-4) Push the solution to the new branch.
-5) The total time for this challenge is 1 hour.
+3)Total time for this challenge is 1 hour.
-You must follow these steps for your solution to be accepted -- forks or other methods will not be considered.
+4) make zip of your folder with your name as the name of the zip file.
+Don't zip the node_modules

 ## The Challenge